 Room- temperature butter and margarine combine more easily and thoroughly with the other ingredients in the dough.
-Allowing the butter to stand at room temperature for 30 minutes will bring it to the right consistency for mixing.
-It should be soft enough that you can make an indentation with your finger, but not to the point that it has started to melt.
+Allowing the butter to stand at room temperature for 30 minutes will bring it to the right temperature for mixing.
+It should be soft enough that you can make an indentation with your finger.
 Do this whenever a recipe calls for softened butter or margarine.
-To speed the process, cut the cold butter into pieces.
+To hasten the process, cut the cold butter into pieces.

 Beat in the eggs.
-If the recipe calls for more than one, add eggs one at a time, and beat on medium speed after each addition until all of the streaks of egg have disappeared.
+If the recipe calls for more than one, add eggs one at a time and beat on medium speed after each addition until all of the streaks of egg have disappeared.
 After the eggs, beat in vanilla or other flavorings.Step 5: Beat in the flour

 If you are using a handheld mixer, you likely will need to stir in the last of the flour with a wooden spoon or heavy-duty scraper.
-Stir in a little flour at a time.
-It keeps the flour from puffing out of the bowl in a cloud and making a mess.
-This also prevents pockets of flour from forming in the dough.
 Stir just until all of the flour is incorporated.
-If you overmix the cookie dough, the finished cookies may be tough.
+If you mix the flour too much, the finished cookies may be tough.
 Stir in any remaining ingredients such as oats, nuts, or chocolate pieces.

 If you are using a stand mixer, gradually beat in all of the remaining flour.
 Stop the mixer every now and then to scrape down the side and across the bottom of the bowl to be sure all of the flour is mixed in.
 For most cookie recipes, you will be able to beat in all of the flour.
 Be careful not to overmix the flour or your cookies may be tough.
 You can even use the mixer to beat in oats, nuts, and chocolate pieces.